 These are our picks for the best things to do in San Diego with teens and we know they will help you with planning a trip to San Diego with family.

 Go to the beach with your teenagers

-You can’t visit San Diego without visiting the many stunning beaches around the county.
+You can’t visit San Diego with teens without visiting the many stunning beaches around the county.
 And, the great thing about the beach is that it’s an ideal activity for the whole family.